 A Double Bottom is a chart pattern where the price holds a low two times and fails to break down lower during the second attempt, and instead continues higher.

-A Double Bottom is a form of chart pattern used in technical analysis.
-This pattern is characterized by a distinct drop in price, followed by a slight reversal (or recovery) with a second drop occurring soon after to either the same or similar level as the first, before another, significant recovery so that the chart appears to take on the form of the letter ‘W’.
+The pattern is characterized by a distinct drop in price, followed by a slight reversal (or bounce) with a second drop occurring soon after to either the same or similar level as the first before another, significant reversal so that the chart appears to take on the form of the letter “W“.

-The Double Bottom, along with its counterpart, the Double Top, is easily one of the most recognizable chart patterns.
-While both are reliable [http://www.babypips.com/school/reversal_patterns.html reversal patterns], highly indicative of chances in the market, the bullish Double Bottom reflects very strong levels of support and often indicates a strong change of trend.
+The Double Bottom, along with its alter ego, the Double Top, is easily one of the most recognizable chart patterns.